Back To Work Checklist

 You’re moving into a new role as “Working Breastfeeding Mother.”
-This handy checklist will help to make the transition as smooth as possible.
+This handy breastfeeding mom back to work checklist will help to make the transition as smooth as possible.

 Congratulate yourself for providing your baby with the benefits of breastmilk.